rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 - Similar to C# in growth behavior
 - Table size is always prime.
 This surprised me since I figured c++ would try to align on powers of 2 to help out malloc.
-- Load factor hard coded and not configurable
+- Load factor is hard coded and not configurable

 ### Wrap Up